Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

-In step~\ref{proc:normalize:step:pre} of the \normalization procedure (Fig.~\ref{fig:proc:normalize}), through the two-premise rule $\land$ a leaf can get extended upwards by a number of nodes that is exponential in the number of occurrences of $\land$ in its conclusion.
+In step~\ref{proc:normalize:step:pre} of the \normalization procedure (Figure~\ref{fig:proc:normalize}), through the two-premise rule $\land$ a leaf can get extended upwards by a number of nodes that is exponential in the number of occurrences of $\land$ in its conclusion.
 Hence the time required for step~\ref{proc:normalize:step:pre} is exponential in the number of occurrences of $\land$ in a leaf conclusion.

 Step \ref{proc:normalize:step:permute} where the proof is permuted, may, through permuting $\land$ down over one-premise rules, increase the number of nodes.
-However, none of the permutations does increase the height~$h$ and the number of leaves~$l$ of the proof tree.
+However, none of the permutations increases the height~$h$ or the number of leaves~$l$ of the proof tree.
 Both $h$ and $l$ are less than or equal to the number $n$ of nodes of the input proof, the output of step~\ref{proc:normalize:step:pre}.
-Since a tree with height~$h$ and number of leaves~$l$ can in general not have more that $h*l$ nodes, our proof tree during performing the permutations can never have more than $n^2$ nodes.
+Since a tree with height~$h$ and number of leaves~$l$ can in general not have more than $h \times l$ nodes, our proof tree can never have more than $n^2$ nodes when we perform the permutations.
 Since for each node we can apply at most $h$ downward permutation steps, and $h \leq n$, we can conclude that step~\ref{proc:normalize:step:permute} involves not more that $n^3$ permutation steps.

-Step~\ref{proc:normalize:step:ex}, where instances of $\rulepair$ and $\ruleproj$ are inserted below instances of $\exists$ and the above subproof is adjusted to these insertions is polynomial.
-This step does not increase the number of branches but may increase the length of a branch by twice the number of occurrences of~$\pi_i$ in terms $t$ of instances of $\exists$ on the branch.
+Step~\ref{proc:normalize:step:ex}, where instances of $\rulepair$ and $\ruleproj$ are inserted below instances of $\exists$ and adjustments to these insertions are propagated upwards, is polynomial.
+This step does not increase the number of branches, but may increase the length of a branch by twice the number of occurrences of~$\pi_i$ in terms $t$ of instances of $\exists$ on the branch.

-Thus, for \normalization we have exponential time complexity, where, however the source of the exponential characteristics can be associated with the first stage of the procedure, extending the proof tree at its leaves, which may be seen in essence as a blow up of \emph{irrelevant} parts of the proof that accompany the axioms.
-The gist of the method, the rule permutation stage, is only a polynomial-time operation.
+Thus, for \normalization we have exponential time complexity.
+However, the source of the exponential complexity can be associated with the first stage of the procedure, extending the proof tree at its leaves, which may be seen as a blow up of \emph{irrelevant} parts of the proof that accompany the axioms.
+The rule permutation stage is only a polynomial-time operation.